The most recent Machine Learning Boot Camp was on June 16-17, 2022. Sign up below to hear about the next training!

 If you are unable to attend the training, we encourage you to send a substitute within the same registration category.
 Please inform us of the substitute via email at least one week prior to the training to include them on attendee communications, updated registration forms, and materials.
 Should the substitute fall within a different registration category your credit card will be credited/charged respectively.
 Please email substitute inquiries to Columbia.MachineLearning@gmail.com.
 In the event Columbia must cancel the event, your registration fee will be fully refunded.

-Want updates on new Boot Camp details or registration deadlines?
-Subscribe here.
+- Subscribe for updates on new Boot Camp details and registration deadlines.

 The Machine Learning Boot Camp is hosted by Columbia University's Department of Environmental Health Sciences and Department of Biostatistics in the Mailman School of Public Health, and the Irving Institute for Clinical and Translational Research: Biostatistics, Epidemiology, and Research Design (BERD) Educational Resource.